talmolab/stac-mjx/README.md

 3. Render the resulting data using `mujoco_viz()` (see `viz_usage.ipynb`)

-We recommend to create a Jupyter notebooks kernel with:
+We recommend creating a Jupyter notebooks kernel with:

 ```
 python -m ipykernel install --user --name stac-mjx-env --display-name "Python (stac-mjx-env)"
 ```